markstringer-dti/markstringer-dti.github.io/dti.md

 What's the second reason?
 The second reason is working software.
 If you have a meeting where you're supposed to demonstrate working software, it's going to become obvious if you aren't demonstrating any.

 If you've read and remembered the chapter about exploring the swamp.
 You'll recall that these were the two activities that I recommended.
-Drawing a map of the people who live in the swamp and the people who care about the swamp.
-Exploring value and creating pull with working software.
+Drawing a map that shows the people who live in the swamp and the people who care about the swamp.
+Exploring values and creating pull with working software.

 Both of those activities happen in other places on a project that's working well.
-But, since they both happen in the show and tell, it's really important to the health any project that they happen there.
+But, since they both happen in the show and tell, it's really important to the health of any project that they happen there.

+If the show and tell isn't working well.
+If you aren't getting a good subset of the stakeholders paying attention to what new things are going into the software on a regular basis and the team isn't demonstrating new working software on a regular basis, this is probably going to end up being a problem.

+What kind of problem?
+Well, maybe the team isn't really building anything.
+That's one kind of problem.
+Maybe they're struggling so badly with a bunch of different issues that they're not managing to get anything to the point where they can demonstrate it and create enthusiasm and pull from the users.

+But, even worse, maybe the team do have working software to demonstrate, but because no one is looking at it, it's the wrong thing.

 ##### Retro
 The retrospective is a chance for the team to express how they feel about how things are going.

 Yes, notionally, it's supposed to be a more forensic look at what went on in the last sprint.
 But really, I want it to be a meeting in which the team get chance to vent.

 If there are definite actions that come out of it, that's great.
-If there is a short list of things that need to chance that can be taken to senior management, also great.
+If there is a short list of things that need to change that can be taken to senior management, also great.

 You will be able to find lots of descriptions of how to run a perfect retrospective.
 There is one thing that it's important to understand.
 If you're not willing to get it wrong by trying a bunch of different formats, you probably won't get it right.